hackclub/nest/SETUP.md

 ## Proxmox

-The server runs [Proxmox VE](https://www.proxmox.com/en/proxmox-virtual-environment/overview) 8.2.4 over [Debian](https://www.debian.org/) 13 Testing/trixie.
+The server runs [Proxmox VE](https://www.proxmox.com/en/proxmox-virtual-environment/overview) 8.3.4 over [Debian](https://www.debian.org/) 12 Bookworm.
 It has 2 VMs: the Secure VM (ID `secure`, #100) and the Nest VM (ID `nest` #101).

 ### Nest VM

 The Nest VM is the VM that users will access and host their stuff on.
-It currently runs Debian 13 Testing/trixie.
+It currently runs Debian 13 Trixie.
 It's configured with 80 CPU threads, 147GiB of RAM, and 1.92TB of storage.

 #### Resource Limits